 In the Instructional Technology classes, students learn about a wide variety of current and emerging technologies and how to include them in classroom instruction.
 Students have multiple opportunities to actively learn, such as:

-- Learning audio/video production, digital imaging, and principles of publication design
+- Learning audio/video production, digital imaging, and principles of visual design,

-- Creating a digital portfolio that demonstrates one's abilities and understanding.
+- Creating a digital portfolio that demonstrates one's growth, abilities, and understanding.

 Undergraduate students preparing to be teachers will be users and leaders of technology in classrooms and schools.
 The Educational Technology Minor gives them one more way to demonstrate their teaching skills.
 The Instructional Technology graduate degree program creates opportunities in classrooms and in the business community.